CodeLinkIO/tts-annotation-tool/README.md

 The dataset is used for training a TTS model for Vietnamese language.

 ## Application
-We have trained a TTS model using with the help of this tool for preparing the dataset.
+We have trained a Vietnamese TTS model using with the help of this tool for preparing the dataset.
+This model is used at baonoi.ai to generate voice for news articles.
+You can try it out [here](https://baonoi.ai/)

-## License